BookerLoL/LearnConceptsInJava/src/main/java/design_patterns/iterator/readme.md

 **Behavioral** Design Pattern

-Allows you to traverse contents of a container object.
+Allows you to traverse contents of a container object without exposing underlying representation

 ```java
 interface Iterable<T> {